terraform-google-modules/terraform-example-foundation/5-app-infra/README.md

    ```
    cp -RT ../terraform-example-foundation/5-app-infra/ .
    ```
-1. Copy cloud build configuration files for terraform.
+1. Copy Cloud Build configuration files for Terraform.
    ```
    cp ../terraform-example-foundation/build/cloudbuild-tf-* .
    ```
-1. Copy terraform wrapper script to the root of your new repository.
+1. Copy the Terraform wrapper script to the root of your new repository.
    ```
    cp ../terraform-example-foundation/build/tf-wrapper.sh .
    ```